vuminhtue/SMU_Deep_Learning_Keras/_episodes/04-Intro to Keras.md

 - Input layer
 - Dense (fully connected) layers
-- Recurrent layer
+- Recurrent layer (use for model with time series data)
-- Convolution layer
+- Convolution layer (use for model with image data)
 - Other layers

 For regular Deep Learning model, we use fully connected or Dense layer: